Dev3211/Discord-ticketbot/README.md

 # Commands

-<prefix>new reason = creates a new ticket
+!new reason = creates a new ticket

-<prefix>support reason = creates a new ticket
+!support reason = creates a new ticket

-<prefix>help = the bot sends an embedded message with whatever commands you have added in the list
+!help = the bot sends an embedded message with whatever commands you have added in the list

-<prefix>ticket close, remove, add = either one of them, close should be executed in the channel, add should be executed in the channel and the user must be mentioned and same goes with remove
+!ticket close, remove, add = either one of them, close should be executed in the channel, add should be executed in the channel and the user must be mentioned and same goes with remove

 # Issues